MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/iddcx/nc-iddcx-pfn_iddcxadaptersetrenderadapter.md

 UID: NC:iddcx.PFN_IDDCXADAPTERSETRENDERADAPTER
 title: PFN_IDDCXADAPTERSETRENDERADAPTER
 author: windows-driver-content
-description:
-tech.root: display
-ms.assetid: 0a4cd4b6-a6a2-4f23-9775-bddab232fded
-ms.author: windowsdriverdev
-ms.date: 08/19/2019
+description: PFN_IDDCXADAPTERSETRENDERADAPTER is a pointer to a system-implemented function that sets the preferred render adapter on which to render the swapchains for the specified adapter. tech.root: display ms.assetid: 0a4cd4b6-a6a2-4f23-9775-bddab232fded ms.author: windowsdriverdev ms.date: 09/24/2020
-keywords: ["PFN_IDDCXADAPTERSETRENDERADAPTER callback function"] ms.prod: windows-hardware
+keywords: ["PFN_IDDCXADAPTERSETRENDERADAPTER callback pointer"] ms.prod: windows-hardware
 ms.technology: windows-devices
 req.header: iddcx.h